Habit Formation Guide

 The idea that habits take 21 days is popular because it is easy to remember.
 The problem is that it often creates the wrong expectation.
 When people do not feel automatic by week three, they assume the method failed or they failed.

 That is one reason a 66-day model is more useful.
 It gives the habit more room to stabilize and makes the process feel less like a short sprint that you either win or lose.
+If you want the direct comparison, 66 day vs 21 day habit breaks down why the shorter timeline keeps disappointing people.

 Why 66 days is a better benchmark